NiceThings/NiceUtils/README.md

 $ brew install carthage
 ```

-To integrate MattUtils into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate NiceUtils into your Xcode project using Carthage, specify it in your Cartfile:

-`github "mattthousand/MattUtils"`
+`github "nicethings/niceutils"`

 ## Installation with CocoaPods